-Clear acrylic allows you to see the candy.
-Works well with condiment packets, too.
+Clear acrylic allows you to see the candy inside.
+Dispenser works well with condiment packets, too.
 Good construction.
-Easy to refill.
-Hinged lid.
+Easy to refill using the hinged lid.

 Only works well with candy in sealed wrappers.

 Simple.
 Easy to fill.
 Easy to use.
 Cute.
 Can do nuts or candy.
 Nice size.
 Dispenses the candy right into your hand to cut down on the germs from people grabbing candy from a tray.
 Low price.
 Base rotates for easy access to candy types.

 Doesn't have a lock.
 Can come apart easily if you pick it up from the top.

 Comes assembled.
 Takes any kind of coin or works without coins.
 Money is stored in the base.
 Heavy and well made for the price.
 Glass globe.
 Includes protector on dispenser tray to keep candy from falling out.

 Has a "free-spin" option that can be a little difficult to figure out how to use.